OleksandrKlanovets/movie-app/README.md

 $ npm run build
 ```

-5. Run the server. **Warning**: you also need to setup the logger, which initializes inside ```src/server/app.js```.
-You need to provide a valid log path.
-Command to run the server (from the root directory):
+5. Run the server:

 ```bash
 $ npm run start
 ```

+**Warning**: Remember to initialize the environment variables.

-6. Build a Docker image with Nginx and run it (from the root directory).
+6. Build a Docker image with Nginx and run it (from the project's root directory).
 At least these commands are valid for the Ubuntu:

 ```bash
 $ docker build -t 1.0.0 .